Thursday, 20 February 2020

 //////////////////////////////////////

-Care after Electrolysis and/or Laser hair removal treatment is so vital to help your skin heal faster => soon after each hair removal session, we post-treat every client with at least aloe vera gel that contains no alcohol, unless the client has irritation or allergy to aloe vera.
+Care after Electrolysis and/or Laser hair removal treatment is so vital to help your skin heal faster => soon after each hair removal session, we post-treat every client with at least aloe vera gel that contains no alcohol, unless the client has irritation or allergy to any of the contents.
+(Please note irritation is different from allergy.)

 It is highly recommend that non-alcohol-containing aloe vera should be kept applying post hair removal treatment for at least 48 hours or longer.
 Please store aloe-vera gel in the fridge at all time.